Within the Virginia Administrative Code, dyslexia is defined as:

 Frequently Asked Questions about Dyslexia

-Training and Technical Assistance Center at William & Mary – Dyslexia: A Deeper Understanding Module Series
+Training and Technical Assistance Center at William & Mary – Dyslexia: A Deeper Understanding Module Serie

 International Dyslexia Association